-- 6.04 The GTAA is the only complete assessment of need that is currently available forming part of the evidence base to the Local Plan.
+- have responsibility for setting their own target for the number of pitches to be provided in their areas in their Local Plans. - 6.03 The GTAA is the only complete assessment of need that is currently available forming part of the evidence base to the Local Plan (Total need Oct 2011 to March 2031 of 187 pitches).
 The GTAA when it was carried out provided a reasonable and sound assessment of future pitch needs.
-Notwithstanding this, each decision must be taken on evidence available at the time of the decision and the GTAA is now 11 years old. - 6.05 The local plan review (Regulation 22) examination in public commenced on the 6 September 2022 (hearings currently adjourned).
-Whilst this document is a material planning consideration, at this time it is not apportioned much weight. - 6.06 The Council's Regulation 22 Local Plan seeks to meet the future identified need for Gypsy and Traveller accommodation.
-A separate Gypsy, Traveller and Travelling Showpeople DPD will also be produced to manage the emerging need for the period until 2037.
-A call for sites exercise ran from 1 February 2022 to 31 March 2022 as part of the process.
-The Gypsy, Traveller and Travelling Showpeople DPD is at its early stages and is not due to be completed until 2024. - 6.07 In contrast to the full assessment in the 2012 GTAA, (and whilst it is highlighted that nothing has to date been published), the work completed so far on an up to date assessment has indicated a significant emerging need for Gypsy and Traveller accommodation in the borough.
-This need is significantly greater than the need set out in the 2012 GTAA of 187 pitches.
+However, this is now over 11 years old and because of its age, little weight can be attached to this document. - 6.04 The Local Plan Review examination in public commenced on the 6 September 2022 (currently between Stage 1 and Stage 2 hearings).
+Whilst this document is a material planning consideration, at this time it is not apportioned much weight.
+Furthermore, the Council has chosen to separate the matter of gypsy and traveller policy from the LPR and is pursuing a separate DPD on this matter.
+This DPD is yet to go out to first stage consultation. - 6.05 A call for sites exercise ran from 1 February 2022 to 31 March 2022 as part of the process.
+The Gypsy, Traveller and Travelling Showpeople DPD is at its early stages and is not due to be completed until 2024. - 6.06 In contrast to the full assessment in the 2012 GTAA, (and whilst it is highlighted that nothing has to date been published), the work completed so far on an up to date assessment has indicated a significant emerging need for Gypsy and Traveller accommodation in the borough.